deepankarm/org-jina-examples/face-db-search/README.md

 ## Define the Flows

-We start with defining the index and the query Flows  with the YAML files as following.
-If you found a bit confusing with the YAML files, we highly suggest to go through our [bert-based semantic search demo](https://github.com/jina-ai/examples/tree/master/urbandict-search) before moving forward.
+We start by defining the index and query Flows with the YAML files as follows: If you find it the YAML files a bit confusing, we highly recommend you go through our [bert-based semantic search demo](https://github.com/jina-ai/examples/tree/master/urbandict-search) before moving forwards.

 <table style="margin-left:auto;margin-right:auto;">
 <tr>